2piruben/langil/README.md

 ## Examples

 * [HIV](examples/HIV) Example for a simple model of HIV cell population infection.
 It contains a detailed description of the use of the class `langil` in the [HIV example](examples/HIV/HIV.html)
-* [Cell Cycle Variability](examples/CellCycleVariability) Code used in the paper *R. Perez-Carrasco, C. Beentjes, R. Grima, Effects of cell cycle variability on lineage and population measurements of mRNA abundance.
+* [Cell Cycle Variability](examples/CellCycleVariability) Code used in *R. Perez-Carrasco, C. Beentjes, R. Grima, Effects of cell cycle variability on lineage and population measurements of mRNA abundance.
 BioRxiv (2019)* to simulate mRNA abundance in cells with a stochastic cell cycle duration

 ### Prerequisites